-TEMPORARY FOOD PERMITS MUST BE SUBMITTED WITH PAYMENT WITH ALL DOCUMENTS REQUIRED AS LISTED ON THE APPLICATION AT LEAST TEN (10) WORKING DAYS PRIOR TO THE EVENT.
+TEMPORARY FOOD PERMITS: COMPLETE APPLICATIONS MUST BE SUBMITTED INCLUDING PAYMENT AND ALL DOCUMENTS REQUIRED AS LISTED ON THE APPLICATION (food handling certificates, layout, food items to be served, etc.) AT LEAST TEN (10) WORKING DAYS PRIOR TO THE EVENT.
 WE DO NOT ACCEPT E-MAILED OR FAXED PERMIT APPLICATIONS.
-APPLICATIONS SUBMITTED VIA E-MAIL OR FAX WILL NOT BE CONSIDERED, AND REVIEW OF THE APPLICATION WILL NOT BE DONE UNTIL ALL INFORMATION IS RECEIVET IN ITS' ENTIRETY WITH PAYMENT AT OUR OFFICE.
+APPLICATIONS SUBMITTED VIA E-MAIL OR FAX WILL NOT BE CONSIDERED, AND REVIEW OF THE APPLICATION WILL NOT BE DONE UNTIL ALL INFORMATION IS RECEIVED IN ITS' ENTIRETY WITH PAYMENT AT OUR OFFICE.

 The HEALTH DEPARTMENT investigates housing, general nuisance and food complaints, in addition to septic system installations / repairs / upgrades.
 The Health Department is also in charge of permitting and inspecting food establishments.

 The Board of Health members meet as needed, usually on the 4th Thursday of the month at 6:30 pm, 9 School St.

 COMPLAINTS referencing the above must be submitted in writing and signed on our printed complaint form.
 If a complaint is not submitted in writing, we do not have legal access to the premises to investigate a complaint.
 When a complaint is filed and investigated, the party involved will recieve a Notice of Violation / Order for Correction.
 Law allows that conditions "deemed to endanger" must be corrected within five (5) days of receipt of the violation notice, and "other" conditions have thirty (30) days to be corrected.